x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/high-availability/manage-ha/suspend-resume-db-copies.md

 ms.prod: exchange-server-it-pro
 localization_priority: Normal
 ms.assetid: 96aa1b82-3e15-4215-843e-3d583af9504b
-description: "Summary: How to suspend or resume a mailbox database copy in Exchange Server 2016 and 2019."
+description: "Summary: How to suspend or resume a mailbox database copy in Exchange Server 2016 and Exchange Server 2019."
 ---

 # Suspend or resume a mailbox database copy